 These two photos were taken inside a rescue shelter in Denia, Spain.
 (All are not alike.)

 Because these dogs are not only devoted but also highly intelligent, some of their hunter-owners will take extreme measures to keep them from applying their wit and devotion to finding their way back home after abandonment.
 For example, podencos and galgos have been found with their legs broken so that they can’t get back home, or their eyes gouged out so they can’t see to get back home.
 Some have been set on fire as a means of free euthanasia, many are hanged from trees, some have their mouths pried permanently open so that they cannot eat, and at least one has had its throat slit in front of a rescue worker, apparently out of spite.
 They are often hit by cars and left in the road to suffer until dead.
 Sadly, the best outcome for those of them not handed over to a legitimate rescue group may be that they are left to wander the countryside–unharmed in the beginning, perhaps, but starving and declining day by day.
-Some of the shelters in Spain are for-profit, which raises some interesting questions in the rescue community.
-Alarmingly, every now and then it is also discovered by Spanish locals that a rescue being run in Spain turns out to be an ex-pat, profiting off the backs of suffering animals and off the breaking hearts of the world that views their photos and sad stories and does not think twice about sending money to help.
+Some of the shelters in Spain are for-profit, which raises questions in the rescue community.
+Alarmingly, every now and then it is also discovered by Spanish locals that a rescue in Spain is being run by an ex-pat profiting off the backs of suffering animals and off the breaking hearts of the world that, upon viewing their photos and sad stories, does not think twice about sending money to help.